 - …proactive living minimizes helpless-ness and is fulfilling.

-- …knowing how to fight literally and metaphorically is a relevant skill set throughout one’s life.
+- …knowing how to fight literally and metaphorically is a relevant skill set needed throughout one’s life.

-Would you like to getting to know some of the greatest superheroes?
+Would you like to get to know some of the greatest superheroes?
 Check out the slide show and get to know some classic role models.

-If I have inspired you to re-discover the world of superheroes, here are a few fantasic books.
+If I have inspired you to re-discover the world of superheroes, here are a few fantastic books.

 Type your email address in the box and click the "create subscription" button.
 My list is completely spam free, and you can opt out at any time.